-Transcripts report GPAs to the nearest hundredth.
-For class rank purposes, however, official grade point averages are rounded to the nearest tenth.
-(For example, GPAs falling between 3.05 and 3.14 are rounded to 3.1.)
-It is therefore important you use official Law School GPAs rounded to the nearest tenth, not the GPA carried to hundredths on transcripts, when evaluating grades.
+Transcripts from William & Mary Law School will report student grade point averages to the nearest hundredth.
+For class rank purposes, however, official GPAs are rounded to the nearest tenth.
+For example, GPAs falling between 3.05 and 3.14 are all rounded to 3.1.
+It is therefore important for employers to use official Law School GPAs rounded to the nearest tenth, not the GPA carried to hundredths on transcripts, when evaluating grades.

 Students are ranked initially at the conclusion of one full year of legal study.
 Thereafter, they are ranked only at the conclusion of the fall and spring terms (i.e., no re-ranking will occur following a summer term).